NORTHEASTERN PICKS UP ROAD SWEEP AT NOTRE DAME WITH 2-1 VICTORY

-Junior forward Steve Quailer scored the game-winning goal for the Huskies
+Junior forward Steve Quailer picks up game-winning goal for Huskies

 SOUTH BEND, Ind. - The amount of goals may have been different, but the result was the same as Northeastern swept #2/3 Notre Dame in a 2-1 contest on Saturday night at Compton Family Ice Arena.

 The last time Northeastern has won three straight road contest (not including neutral contests in tournaments) was under Don McKenney during the 1989-90 season when the Huskies swept Denver, 7-3 and 6-4, before beating New Hampshire in overtime from Jan.
 19-23, 1990.

 Junior Chris Rawlings earns a brunt of the credit, matching a career-best five-game winning streak by steering aside 22 Irish shots in Saturday night's triumph.
 The North Delta, B.C. native has surrender just eight goals throughout the stretch.

 Third-year forward Steve Quailer and Braden Pimm continue to dictate the offense.
 Quailer netted his first-career game-winning tally in power play fashion to extend his career-best six-game point streak while Pim tied the game up on a nifty backhand midway through the second period.